Understand your obligations

-You will have to provide prescribed information to eligible jobholders about the automatic enrolment plan within six weeks of the automatic enrolment date.
+You'll have to provide prescribed information to eligible jobholders about the automatic enrolment plan within six weeks of the automatic enrolment date.
 This should inform these individuals that they have been automatically enrolled into a qualifying pension plan, give them information on how to opt-out, and minimum contribution levels.

 - Those who are existing members of a qualifying pension plan.

-You will have to provide prescribed information to active members of a qualifying pension plan within two months of the automatic enrolment date.
+You'll have to provide prescribed information to active members of a qualifying pension plan within two months of the automatic enrolment date.
 It should detail that they are not affected by the changes.
 If current contributions need to increase to minimum levels, this will also need to be communicated.